It's the new year soon; you would be getting ready to set your goals and resolutions. Well, we all do. Are you someone who sets goals like:

 Another option to have custom workflows could be by using google docs and forms.
 I'll explain this in one of the upcoming posts on how you can use google docs to set up a workflow.

 The best way is to use a Business Process Management software to build the workflows and also generate the relevant metrics for you automatically.
-You can go for a custom software, but for building your business processes they are not the best way to go about.
+You can go for custom software, but for building your business processes they are not the best way to go about.

 Here's the giveaway I promised: Google Sheet to define the Big Goal, Key Threes, and Track Progress For 2016